 - X-Rite i1Display Pro Colorimeter for monitor calibration.

 - Adobe Creative Cloud Photography Plan (Lightroom and Photoshop).
-Currently all post-processing is performed in Lightroom, though I may try a little Photoshop in the future as it is included in the subscription.
+Currently most post-processing is performed in Lightroom, with Photoshop reserved for final touches such as removing objects with content-aware fill.

 - Carbonite online storage for backup.